Teenage Drug Abuse And Addiction

 1 in 5

-1 in 5 teens have abused prescription medications, according to the Centers for Disease Control.
+1 in 5 teens has abused prescription medications, according to the Centers for Disease Control and Prevention.

-Approximately 21 percent of high school seniors have reported using marijuana in the past month, according to the National Institute of Drug Abuse.
+Approximately 21% of high school seniors have reported using Marijuana in the past month, according to the National Institute on Drug Abuse.

 1 in 3

 1 in 3 parents believe there is little they can do to prevent teen drug use despite evidence that shows parental involvement is the strongest factor in prevention.

 Many teens have a tough time dealing with sadness or other unpleasant feelings experienced during adolescence.
 It is understandable that they may think having a drink or a little Marijuana can offer relief.
 The best way to deal with stress, however, is to seek emotional support or find someone to talk to.